Wind-WindKids/winding/samples/sophieandwind/frost.md

 --
 sunday: spread, landscape-oriented
 --
-One bright Sunday, Wind found her in the park, sitting on a low bench with a book in her lap.
+One bright Sunday, Wind found her in the park, sitting on a stone bench with a book in her lap.

-“Hey,” Wind said, dropping his bike against the bench.
+“Hey,” Wind said, dropping his bike beside the bench.
 “Forecast’s perfect.
 No wind, clear skies.
 Let’s take the eGulls out.”

 Sophie didn’t look up.
 She turned a page, eyes scanning the text.
 “I’m busy.”

 “You can read after, no?
 The eGulls are ready.
 We can fly together.”

 “I said I’m busy, Wind.”
 Her voice was flat, without the old teasing edge.

-“Hey,” he said, sitting down beside her, "It'll be fun", and pulled her into a hug.
+“Hey,” he said, sitting down beside her
+and pulling her into a hug.

-Her eye stayed on the page.
+Her eyes stayed on the page.
-“Don’t touch me.”
+ *“Don’t touch me.”*

-It wasn’t angry, just cold.
+Her voice wasn’t angry — just cold.
 She stood and walked to the far side of the park without looking back.

-Her book was still open, face-down where she’d left it.
+Her book was still open, face down where she’d left it.
-The echo of her words stayed in the air.
+The echo of her words stayed in the air —
+like a touch of frost to his heart.
+He tried to breathe and couldn’t.

 --
 sunday_flight: spread, landscape-oriented